cakephp/docs/en/orm/table-objects.rst

 =====================

 Defining relations between different objects in your application should be a natural process.
-For example, an article may have many comments, and belongs to a author.
-Authors may have many articles, and comments.
+For example, an article may have many comments, and belong to a author.
+Authors may have many articles and comments.
 CakePHP makes managing these associations easy.
 The four association types in CakePHP are: hasOne, hasMany, belongsTo, and belongsToMany.